riscv/docs-dev-guide/README.md

 * AsciiDoc quick reference: http://asciidoctor.org/docs/asciidoc-syntax-quick-reference/
 * Asciidoctor user manual: http://asciidoctor.org/docs/user-manual/

 ## Conversion

 Almost all conversions require some cleanup.

-The most reliable converter from LaTeX to AsciiDoc that I have found is pandoc:
+The most reliable converter from LaTeX to AsciiDoc that I have found is Pandoc:

 https://pandoc.org/getting-started.html

-After installing pandoc on your machine, you can begin the conversion using the following pattern:
+After installing Pandoc on your machine, you can begin the conversion using the following pattern:

 ```cmd
 pandoc source_file.tex destination_file.adoc